emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Codes" registries with a NOTE:

 ~~~~
-This registry was deprecated by [THIS-DOCUMENT]
+This registry has been closed.
+See [THIS-DOCUMENT].
 ~~~~

 ## TEAP Error TLV (value 5) Error Codes